nbadadali/gmail_chrome_extension-files/README.md

 # Sa.AI Gmail Assistant

-An AI-powered Chrome extension that adds a smart sidebar to Gmail, letting you chat with an AI assistant about your inbox, summarize emails by priority, and manage your email workflow — all without leaving Gmail.
+Most inboxes show you emails.
+Yours shows you problems — the missed task, the forgotten thread, the reply you never got to.

+Sa.AI is a Chrome extension that lives inside Gmail as a sidebar.
+It summarizes your inbox, extracts tasks, drafts replies, and answers questions about your emails — so you always know what matters and what needs your attention.

 ## Features

-- **Gmail Sidebar**: A 400px sidebar that slides in alongside Gmail, keeping your inbox fully visible
-- **Google OAuth**: Secure sign-in with your Google account — no passwords stored
+- **Inbox Summary**: Opens with a clear summary of what actually matters in your inbox — no more scanning through everything manually
+- **Task Extraction**: Pulls tasks buried inside email threads and turns them into a prioritized to-do list, kept up to date automatically
-- **AI Chat Interface**: Ask questions about your inbox and get instant, context-aware replies
+- **AI Chat**: Ask anything about your inbox, the web, or your day and get instant, context-aware answers
-- **Inbox Summarization**: Categorizes your emails by priority and surfaces what matters most
+- **Voice Mode**: Switch to voice instead of typing — talk to your assistant naturally
+- **Thread Summarization**: Get the key points of any long email thread in seconds, without scrolling through it
+- **Draft Replies**: Ask the assistant to draft a reply and get a first version ready to send
+- **Auto-Labeling**: Quietly labels and organizes incoming emails in the background — your inbox stays tidy without you touching a thing
 - **Modern UI**: Glassmorphism design with smooth animations, built to feel native inside Gmail
+- **Session Persistence**: Stays connected across browser sessions — sign in once and you're set
 - **SPA Compatibility**: Works seamlessly as you navigate between Gmail views (Inbox, Sent, Labels, etc.)
-- **Session Persistence**: Stays connected across browser sessions — sign in once and you're set

 ## Tech Stack